trebor/soul-bound/rfc.md

 * Perform secure, multi‑sensor physical attestations
 * Generate and manage non‑transferable identity tokens on a distributed ledger
 * Record sponsorship and reputation stakes in a standardized, auditable format
-* Decouple “trust semantics” (how applications interpret the identity graph) from the core verification mechanics
+* Decouple "trust semantics" (how applications interpret the identity graph) from the core verification mechanics
 * Embed economic incentives (staking, slashing, performance rewards) to align honest behavior and deter fraud

 **Intended audience:**